ByronHawksmith/blog/_posts/2024-11-23-Markets-Relationships-Connection.md

 title: "Markets, Relationships, and the Ruthless Art of Connection"
 ---

 Markets are brutal.
-Not the "invisible hand" fairy tale gets taught in Economics 101, but a gladiatorial arena where perception crushes reality.
+Not the "invisible hand" fairy tale that gets taught in Economics 101, but a gladiatorial arena where perception crushes reality.
 Selling a second-hand chair?
 It’s not just a chair—it’s _your chair_ versus _everyone else’s chair._ Your price, your photos, your description are pitted against theirs in a relentless battle for attention.

 Tweak your variables—drop the price, add better lighting, rewrite the description—and the response shifts.
 But while you’re strategizing, so are they.
 It’s a fluid, living system, an endless war of signals and choices, action and reaction.